The Climate Change Levy (CCL) is a tax charged on gas, electricity, LPG, coal and coke used by businesses in the UK.

 The NFU is the trade association responsible for the horticulture, pig and poultry CCL schemes.
 NFU Energy administers the scheme for the NFU and provides expert help and guidance to members of the scheme.
 We currently represent some 700 farm and nursery businesses.

-Since the 01 April 2020, the discount on CCL has been 92% for electricity, 77% for LPG and 83% for gas, coal and coke.
-The discount for gas, coal and coke only will increase each year until reaching 88% in 2023.
+Since the 01 April 2024, the discount on CCL is 92% for electricity, 77% for LPG and 89% for gas.

 In order to receive the CCL discount, you have to:

-1. Sign a Climate Change Agreement - a legal agreement between you and the Government that commits you to meet future energy efficiency targets.
+Sign a Climate Change Agreement - a legal agreement between you and the Government that commits you to meet future energy efficiency targets.

-2. Return energy and production data at set intervals to prove that you are actually achieving these targets.
+Return energy and production data at set intervals to prove that you are actually achieving these targets.

 Should you miss your targets, you can either leave the scheme or pay to compensate for the amount of carbon you have emitted over and above your energy target.